abhisheksgumadi/sentiment-classification-BERT/README.md

 This repository show how to fine tune a BERT like model from HuggingFace for Sentiment classification.
 The model we consider if a RoBERTa model from HuggingFace.
 The code can be modified easily to support any other BERT kind of a model for fine tuning.

 ## NOTE: The objective of this repository is **NOT** to provide you with a state of the art sentiment classification model :wink:.
-Instead the goal is to show you how to train one in PyTorch using HuggingFace library :relaxed:
+This is **NOT** production level code.
+Instead the goal is to provide you a tutorial on how to train a model in PyTorch using HuggingFace library :relaxed:

 ## INPUT DATA